 You will need to do the following to improve your chances of successfully landing a great new job.

 Career AssessmentIf you are not sure what you want to do next, conduct a career assessment.
-You can do this with our Personal Branding forum or through resources in the Career & Salary are of our Resources library.
+You can do this with our Career Assessment forum or through resources in the Career & Salary are of our Resources library.

-Even if you know what you want to do next, we suggest you attend the Personal Branding forum to address Corporate Culture and its impact on your career.
+Even if you know what you want to do next, we suggest you attend the Career Assessment forum to address Corporate Culture and its impact on your career.
 You’ll be better off avoiding jobs in an uncomfortable environment, and you can often identify those environments before you apply.
+After completing the assessments, we will use Looping Method exercises to identify the questions you need to ask and answer to take your next steps.

 Build Marketing MaterialsYour portfolio of marketing materials are meant to sell you to potential employers and anyone else who can help you reach the decision makers with the authority to make you an offer.